-This is the part where you suddenly think this was a very bad idea.
+This may be the part where you suddenly think this was a very bad idea.
 Especially if, like me, your musical talents are abysmal to say the least.

 Oh well, onward!
 This is why you’re doing it with toddlers – most of THEM can’t carry a tune or even sing an entire song themselves.

-My plan is to have it all take place in my living room, with a blanket spread out in the middle for everyone to sit on/around.
-So set-up?
-Easy.
+We have our toddler music group in our family room with a blanket spread out in the middle for everyone to sit on/around.

-We’ll jump right in to the songs.
-The previous group did the exact same song line-up every time, which Ella loved but seemed to not thrill some of the older children who got a little restless after a couple of weeks of the same baby songs on repeat.
+The previous toddler music group did the exact same toddler songs line-up every time, which Ella loved but some of the older children seemed to get a little restless after a couple of weeks of the same baby songs on repeat.

-Anyway, here are the 80% songs I’m doing (I’m figuring that 20 songs, plus transition time, will mean about 35 minutes or so of total time, with 5-10 minutes for the new songs in the middle each time):
+With 20 baby songs, plus transition time, that’s about 35 minutes or so of total time, with 5-10 minutes for the new toddler songs in the middle each time:

 - Hello Song – Everyone sits in a circle and you go around to each child one at at time, calling them by name and having them stand at the appropriate time (the song starts at about 0:26 on the link.
 We’ll do it a capella).

-- If You’re Happy and You Know It – we may do this one with the music or we might do our own so we can vary the actions.
+- If You’re Happy and You Know It – Sometimes we do this one to music and sometimes we do our own so we can vary the actions.

 - Old McDonald Had a Farm – If you have stuffed animals or a little barn, let each child pick an animal and then put it back in the barn while you sing the verse of this classic toddler song.

 - Ring Around the Rosie – You all know this one, right?